Dewb/monome-rack/README.md

    * Uses either a virtual grid, or a real grid connected via serialosc
    * Currently limited to one instance per rack, see [issues](#issues) below

+### Why is this?

+In order of importance, the initial goals of this project were/are:

+* Provide an easier environment for developing, debugging, and testing new and improved firmware features for the monome Eurorack modules
+* Allow monome users to practice and experiment while traveling light or otherwise away from their hardware
+* Bring new users into the monome ecosystem
+* "Because it was there"

 ### Who did this?

 Original hardware and firmware code in linked submodules is by [monome](monome.org).
 The VCVRack-specific code in this repository is a separate effort, and again, no support or warranty is implied.